vedmaka/mediawiki-extension-UploadWizardExtraButtons/README.md

 # Configuration

-* `$wgUploadWizardExtraButtonTitle` defines a message key to be used for button title (by default it's `uploadwizardextrabuttons-button-title`)
+* `uploadwizardextrabuttons-button-title` i18n key defines a message key to be used for button title (by default it's `Test`), you can alter it via `Special:AllMessages`
 * `$wgUploadWizardExtraButtonHref` defines button link URL, by default it will use Main Page url